Skip to main content

 Le Cochon qui Boit is easy to get into and worth every visit.
 Holding a Michelin Bib Gourmand in both 2024 and 2025, this modern cuisine address on Rue Royale in Lyon's 1st arrondissement delivers the kind of quality-to-price ratio that makes it a practical anchor for any serious Lyon dining trip.
 At a €€ price point, it punches well above its tier.
 Book it, then plan to come back.

 The address itself sets a tone before you sit down.
-Rue Royale is one of Lyon's more composed streets, and the restaurant carries that register inside: tidy, focused, without the performative rusticity that some Lyon bistros lean on.
+Rue Royale is one of Lyon's more composed streets, the restaurant carries that register inside: tidy, focused, without the performative rusticity that some Lyon bistros lean on.
 Chef Guillaume Dercourt runs a modern cuisine kitchen rather than a traditional bouchon, so expect a cleaner visual vocabulary on the plate — composed rather than generous, precise rather than abundant.
-If you walked in expecting the red-checked tablecloths of a classic Lyonnais bouchon, this will recalibrate you quickly, and that recalibration is a good thing.
+If you walked in expecting the red-checked tablecloths of a classic Lyonnais bouchon, this will recalibrate you quickly, that recalibration is a good thing.

 The Bib Gourmand designation rewards return visits more than one-off bookings, because the kitchen at this price point tends to rotate its menu around what's seasonal and available.
 On a first visit, the smart move is to work through the set menu format if offered, which at this price tier in Lyon typically delivers two to three courses at a competitive price.
 You get a read on the kitchen's range and the chef's current priorities.

 On a second visit, approach it the way a regular would: skip the set and order directly from the carte, targeting whatever protein-led main course reflects the season.
-Modern cuisine at this level in Lyon usually means French technique applied to local and regional produce from the Rhône-Alpes corridor, and Dercourt's kitchen is positioned in a city where that produce standard is genuinely high.
+Modern cuisine at this level in Lyon usually means French technique applied to local and regional produce from the Rhône-Alpes corridor, Dercourt's kitchen is positioned in a city where that produce standard is genuinely high.
 The difference between a first and second visit at Le Cochon qui Boit is the difference between assessing the kitchen and actually eating the way you want to.

 A third visit, if you're based in Lyon or returning to the city, is the time to bring someone new and let the menu surprise you.
-The Bib Gourmand's core criterion is outstanding value, and two consecutive years of that designation suggests this is not a kitchen coasting on a single strong season.
-For repeat visitors to Lyon, this is the kind of address worth anchoring a broader dining plan around, alongside [Burgundy by Matthieu](https://www.joinpearl.co/restaurants/burgundy-by-matthieu-lyon-restaurant) at €€€ if you want to spend up on a single meal.
+The Bib Gourmand's core criterion is outstanding value, two consecutive years of that designation suggests this is not a kitchen coasting on a single strong season.
+For repeat visitors to Lyon, this is the kind of address worth anchoring a broader dining plan around, alongside Burgundy by Matthieu at €€€ if you want to spend up on a single meal.

 Booking difficulty at Le Cochon qui Boit is rated easy.
-At the €€ tier in Lyon, availability is generally better than at the city's destination restaurants, and you should be able to secure a table within a week or two of your intended date in most seasons.
+At the €€ tier in Lyon, availability is generally better than at the city's destination restaurants, you should be able to secure a table within a week or two of your intended date in most seasons.
 Lyon's restaurant scene is busiest during Fête des Lumières in early December and during major food trade weeks, so if your visit coincides with either, book earlier than you think you need to.

 There is no booking method confirmed in our data, so check directly via the restaurant at 23 Rue Royale, 69001 Lyon.
 Walk-in availability is plausible given the easy booking rating, but given two consecutive Bib Gourmand years, don't rely on it during peak dining hours.

-Quick reference: 23 Rue Royale, Lyon 1st — easy to book , €€ pricing , Michelin Bib Gourmand 2024 and 2025.
+Quick reference: 23 Rue Royale, Lyon 1st — easy to book, €€ pricing, Michelin Bib Gourmand 2024 and 2025.

 Lyon has one of the most competitive mid-range restaurant scenes in France.
 You are eating in a city that produced Paul Bocuse and continues to anchor French gastronomy at every price tier.
 At €€ with a Bib Gourmand, Le Cochon qui Boit is well-positioned: it costs less than L'Atelier des Augustins or Les Terrasses de Lyon, and sits in a different register from the traditional bouchons that define the city's culinary reputation.
 If you want to triangulate your Lyon eating across price points, pair Le Cochon qui Boit with one higher-spend address like Têtedoie and one neighbourhood find like Aromatic.

-For reference on how Bib Gourmand-level cooking fits into the broader French fine dining map, the leading end runs from three-star addresses like [Mirazur in Menton](https://www.joinpearl.co/restaurants/mirazur-menton-restaurant) and [Troisgros - Le Bois sans Feuilles in Ouches](https://www.joinpearl.co/restaurants/troisgros-le-bois-sans-feuilles-ouches-restaurant) down through the Bib tier, where the standard is honest, skilled cooking without the ceremony or bill of a full-star experience.
+For reference on how Bib Gourmand-level cooking fits into the broader French fine dining map, the leading end runs from three-star addresses like Mirazur in Menton and Troisgros - Le Bois sans Feuilles in Ouches down through the Bib tier, where the standard is honest, skilled cooking without the ceremony or bill of a full-star experience.
 Le Cochon qui Boit occupies that Bib position credibly.
-See our [full Lyon restaurants guide](https://www.joinpearl.co/restaurants/lyon) for broader context on where this fits into the city's dining map, and our [full Lyon hotels guide](https://www.joinpearl.co/hotels/lyon), [Lyon bars guide](https://www.joinpearl.co/bars/lyon), [Lyon wineries guide](https://www.joinpearl.co/wineries/lyon), and [Lyon experiences guide](https://www.joinpearl.co/experiences/lyon) for planning the rest of your trip.
+See our full Lyon restaurants guide for broader context on where this fits into the city's dining map, our full Lyon hotels guide, Lyon bars guide, Lyon wineries guide, and Lyon experiences guide for planning the rest of your trip.

-| Le Cochon qui Boit | Modern Cuisine | €€ | Michelin Bib Gourmand (2025); Michelin Bib Gourmand (2024) | Easy | — |
+Le Cochon qui BoitModern Cuisine€€Michelin Bib Gourmand (2025); Michelin Bib Gourmand (2024)Easy

 A quick look at how Le Cochon qui Boit measures up.